AnalyzerREST/python-tradingview-ta/README.md

   - The fourth index (int) shows the number/count of Buy analysis

  See the picture in the upper part of this page for visualisation.

+## "Full" documentation
+ Please see my blog post [here](https://deathlyface.tech/2020/06/02/tradingview-ta-set-up/) for a more detailed installation and usage.

 ## Warning
  Trading is a dangerous activity.
 Do not use tradingview's analysis to trade automatically without your supervision.
 I am not responsible for any financial loss.